Why people with cancer should use it

 Apoptosis is a natural process where the cells are destroyed as part of a particular organ growth.
 As mentioned in 2016, cancer cells grow and spread as an abnormal process in the body because they no longer recognize signals that encourage or destroy cell growth.

 “As these cancer cells grow and divide, they become more uncontrollable.
 And since they no longer respond to apoptosis, they tend to expedite cell proliferation and ignore the other signals from normal cells.
-That is why the endocannabinoid system is an extremely important system in the body because it also helps in modulating cell growth and death.
+That is why the endocannabinoid system is an extremely important system in the body because CBD gummies also help in modulating cell growth and death.

 As cancer cells reproduce faster than the endocannabinoid system can handle, the cancer cells invade through the normal tissues and spread throughout the body.
 This process is called metastasis.